Exotic Psilocybin Mushroom Species Reviews Part I: Echelons (minimal spoilers)

 In Part II (some spoilers), I provide a list of descriptive words I associate with each species.

-Psilocybe cubensis (up to 4 grams Golden Teacher)
+Psilocybe cubensis (up to 4 grams Golden Teacher; ~22.5 mg PCBE)

-Psilocybe subtropicalis mycelium in the form of myceliated brown rice (up to 40 grams, roughly as potent as 4 grams cubensis fruits)
+Psilocybe subtropicalis mycelium in the form of myceliated brown rice (up to 40 grams, ~25 PCBE)

-Psilocybe mexicana truffles (up to 20 grams, roughly as potent as 3 grams cubensis)
+Psilocybe mexicana truffles (up to 20 grams, ~25 PCBE)

 Without further ado, here is my “tier list.”: